jbvoelker/BatSDR/README.md

 ![microphone](https://github.com/jbvoelker/BatSDR/blob/master/images/microphone.jpg)

-The two holes in the perf board can be used to attach the microphone to the housing.

 The microphone needs a voltage of 1.5V-3.6V to operate.
 The RTL-SDR has a regulator which generates 3.3V from the 5V USB power.
 Two cables can be soldered to the regulator and to Vpp and GND of the microphone.
 A 0.1µF capacitor between Vpp and GND is recommended.
 I have placed the coupling capacitor for the microphone on the same perf board as the capacitor to create a unit which can be easily swapped when I change the microphone.
 During experimentation, a capacitor of 83pF did the best job in suppressing low frequencies (feedback when demodulating or talking near the receiver) and letting the ultrasonic signals pass.